Sclerotinia Facts

 • Applications must be made prior to infection because they have little activity on the established pathogen.

-• Soybean susceptibility for white mold lasts as long as the crop is flowering, often 30 days or more, so a second application may be necessary if environmental conditions favorable to infection persist into mid-summer.
+• Soybean susceptibility for white mould lasts as long as the crop is flowering, often 30 days or more, so a second application may be necessary if environmental conditions favorable to infection persist into mid-summer.

 • Later fungicide applications have the potential for reduced canopy penetration, particularly in narrow-row soybeans, which can reduce their effectiveness.